davide2894/react-reads/journal.md

 3:39pm - Task: Loader doesn't fire when query is ''.
 Ok, so works but doesn't show what are you looking for in this case

+***

+# Day 17 - Fri 25/5/18
+8:31am - continue.

+***

+# Day 18 - Fri 1/6/18
+9:13am - when click on None, remove book from shelf

+What happens?
+None means remove from {api}/books.
+Which means that the book doesn't appear anymore in getBooks()

+after giving shelf to book, and click on back, app doesn't get books